pinguiminvestidor/megabackup/README.md

 `megabackup` does not overwrite existing files in MEGA.nz: if you upload a file with the exactly same name as an existing one, MEGA will treat it as a new file, coexisting along with the other one (the difference is in the file ID).

-This will be fixed further on, but for now, keep in mind that only "fresh" backups work.
+This might be fixed further on, but for now, keep in mind that only "fresh" backups work.
 Pull requests to fix this are welcome.